saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 Effective with Sauce Connect Proxy version 4.7.0, the metrics server is disabled by default.
 :::

-__Description__: Use this option to define the host:port for the internal web server used to expose client side metrics.
+__Description__: Use this option to define the host:port for the internal web server used to expose client-side metrics.
 The default is `localhost:8888` for versions prior to 4.7.0.<br/>
 __Shorthand__: n/a